 This is great fun, highly recommended!
 Ride the Santa Cruz Beach Train, an old steam engine train, from the mountains in Felton (station is right near the HQ for Henry Cowell State Park, above) down to the Santa Cruz Boardwalk, or vice versa.
 3 hours round trip, start at either end.
 Daily in summer, weekends spring and fall.
 My son loved it when he was little, and so did I. See Roaring Camp Railroad.

-For a shorter, one hour experience, take the Redwood Forest Steam Train up the mountain on a narrow gauge track, into the Big Trees and across a gorge on a trestle bridge.
+For a shorter, 75-minute experience, take the Redwood Forest Steam Train up the mountain on a winding, narrow gauge track, into the Big Trees and across a gorge on a trestle bridge.
+Hear about the history of Roaring Camp and the railroad.
+Goes to the summit of Bear Mountain.

 This train leaves from Roaring Camp in Felton, near Santa Cruz, off Highway 17.